2026 Summer Institute Registration is Now Open!

 On-campus lodging: single room with shared bathroom

-Six meals (one dinner on your own)
+Five meals (one dinner on your own)

 A dedicated Slack channel just for your cohort to continue conversations after the Institute